-However, in recent years couples were increasingly attempting to take advantage of the 6 person rule, because it was reportedly “not enforced”.
+As mentioned above, couples were increasingly attempting to take advantage of the 6 person rule, because it was reportedly “not enforced”.
 We began to see groups of 20, 30 and even 36 for our city hall weddings.
-Suddenly without warning, there was an issue in the Mayors Office and also the Board of Supervisors.
+Then came a major issue in the Mayors Office and also involving the Board of Supervisors.
 One particularly large wedding group disrupted an official meeting.
-This brought an end to couples being allowed to bend the rules.
+This brought an abrupt end to couples being allowed to bend the rules.
 The crack down occurred and it became fully enforced by the County Clerk in May of 2019.
 Then Covid-19 came along and things got even more strict.
-UPDATE: I am reposting this blog because as of the Month of August, 2023, we again are seeing a significant loosening of enforcement of the 6 guest limit again.
+UPDATE: I am reposting this blog because we again are seeing a significant loosening of enforcement of the 6 guest limit.
 I photographed a wedding with a prominent city hall Marriage Commissioner who told our client not to worry about the fact that they had 14 guests.
 This is the 2nd consecutive wedding with well over 6 people that was allowed by various city hall officiants.
+Personally, I have no problem with this, but it makes it difficult to discuss rules with our couples.

 The Final Straw at City Hall’s Rotunda